 Fire glass, rocks, logs

-The addition of fire glass or logs to your indoor or outdoor fire pit/fireplace feature to enhance its visual appeal!
-Unlit, fire glass is reminiscent of scattered jewels and when lit under fire, the effect is visually pleasing, producing gleaming colorful dancing flames.
-It’s time to freshen up those antiquated gas fire logs with more modern, stylish and practical reflective fire glass and logs to visually enhance your fire feature, an ideal way to hide those unsightly pipes found in gas fireplaces and fire pits for a fresh appeal.
+The addition of fire glass or logs to your indoor or outdoor fire pit/fireplace feature will enhance its visual appeal!
+It’s time to freshen up those antiquated gas fire logs with a modern, practical options.
+Reflective fire glass, lava stones, steel or ceramic logs enhance the ambient appearance of your fire feature while hiding unsightly pipes found in gas fireplaces and fire pits.